ImZaharias/ImZaharias/README.md

 ## 🌱 A Bit About Me

 - Always looking to grow and level up — especially when it comes to learning and building in tech
 - Currently diving deep into my **MSc in Informatics** at the University of Piraeus
 - Completed the **Coding Factory**, a 6-month software development bootcamp by AUEB
 - Spent 7 years in the **Special Forces** — now using that discipline to break into tech
-- Worked in **Data Entry Agent** — and now making the leap into software development
+- Worked as a **Data Entry Agent** at eFood — and now making the leap into software development
 - I enjoy building things, solving problems, and getting better every day

 ---